 Model by UAlberta biologists predicts big changes because of climate change and wildfire.
 For example, we are talking about the possible destruction of the Alberta’s Upland Boreal Forests.

-This forest stand near Jackfish River in Wood Buffalo National Park was decimated after a wildfire.
-A new UAlberta study predicts that about half of Alberta’s upland boreal forest will disappear as a result of climate change and increasing wildfires over the next century.
+This Alberta’s Upland Boreal forest stands near Jackfish River in Wood Buffalo National Park.
+It was decimated after a wildfire.
+A new UAlberta study predicts that about half of Alberta’s upland boreal forest will disappear.
+Without question this is as a result of climate change.
+Oh and increasing wildfires over the next century.
 (Photo: Natural Resources Canada)